For a successful holiday, here is your checklist to check before you hit the road:

 112: European emergencies

-List of doctors, nurses and hospitals at the reception and in the sanitary facilities.
+List of doctors, nurses and hospitals at the reception and in the toilets.

 The charming Ardeche village of Mirabel is a popular stop for those who love the picturesque, with its cobbled streets, stone houses and vaulted passageways.
 At the top of this ancient fortress, on the basaltic cliff, stands a square tower of rubble of black basalt and links with white limestone, a vestige of the medieval fortifications that once stood in these places.
 From there, superb view of the Coiron plateau, the Auzon valley and the Bas Vivarais !